Quick Answer

 The access-equals-delivery framework is the primary mechanism for satisfying the final-prospectus delivery duty in modern offerings.

-The rule reflects the reality that EDGAR makes every registered prospectus globally available the moment it is filed.
-Physical-delivery requirements would add cost and friction without adding investor protection.
+The rule reflects the reality that EDGAR makes every registered prospectus globally available once it is filed.
+Physical-delivery requirements would add cost and friction without adding investor protection, and the good-faith-effort alternative keeps a narrow, inadvertent filing delay from unwinding an otherwise-compliant sale.

 Exam Tip: Gotchas

 - Access-equals-delivery covers the FINAL prospectus, not the preliminary prospectus.
-The 48-hour rule (covered below) still requires affirmative delivery of the preliminary prospectus in IPOs.
+The 48-hour rule (covered below) still requires affirmative delivery of the preliminary prospectus for a previously nonreporting issuer.

 The dealer-delivery clock describes a window of time after the offering during which dealers selling the registered security in the secondary market must deliver a prospectus.
 The window varies by the issuer's reporting status and listing.